College of Education and Human Services Graduate Degrees

 Master of Education in Special Education

 The graduate program in special education prepares graduate students to assume positions as professional practitioners who work with exceptional individuals.
-The majority of these practitioners become teachers in self-contained classes or resource rooms, while others serve in positions such as consulting teacher, behavior analyst, parent-infant specialist, or American sign language English interpreter.
+The majority of these practitioners become teachers in self-contained classes or resource rooms, while others serve in positions such as consulting teacher, behavior analyst, parent-infant specialist, or American Sign Language/English Interpreting.
 Practitioners may serve individuals with special needs ranging from preschool through adulthood.
 Additionally they may work with the families of individuals with special needs.

 The graduate special education program offers five concentrations.
 The first concentration in exceptional student education is for students working toward initial state certification in special education.
 The second concentration is for students working toward initial certification in deaf education (currently on hold).
 The third option is a concentration in disability services designed for students interested in serving individuals with disabilities in general education classes or non-educational settings.
 The fourth concentration is for students interested in specialization in applied behavior analysis, and the fifth concentration is in the area of autism while a Master of Science degree is also offered in ASL/English Interpreting.

-Admission into the special education graduate program requires a minimum undergraduate grade point average (GPA) of a 3.0.
-In addition, scores on the Graduate Record Exam (GRE) are required.
+Admission into the Exceptional Student Education graduate program does not require the GRE but the GRE is required for other programs.
+A minimum undergraduate grade point average (GPA) of a 3.0 is also required.
 If the applicant's undergraduate GPA is less than a 3.0, a minimum score of 153 on the verbal portion and 144 on the quantitative portion of the GRE is required.
 Students not meeting minimum criteria for admission may be considered for admission under the UNF/College exceptions policy.
 The program makes special provisions for admitting students with disabilities.
 Admission also requires the submission of three letters of recommendation.

 Note: All applications, transcripts, test scores, and supporting documents must be sent directly to The Graduate School, University of North Florida, 1 UNF Drive, Jacksonville, FL 32224.

 All students enrolled in College of Education and Human Services courses that require a field or clinical component and/or are taught at a school site are mandated by state law to be fingerprinted and cleared prior to being permitted on elementary and secondary school campuses.
 Students should be aware that noncompliance with fingerprinting requirements will result in the inability to complete course requirements.
-Contact the Office of Educational Field Experiences, (904) 620-3934, for information regarding fingerprinting procedures.
+Contact the Office of Academic Support and Information Services, (904) 620-3934, for information regarding fingerprinting procedures.

 Special Education Concentrations